h2ouw8n4/wordpress/README.md

 # GKE WordPress Docker Image
 **WordPress - PHP-FPM Docker image with Redis extensions**

-This WordPress image was created for [GKE WordPress]
+This WordPress image was created for [GKE WordPress].